cscart/docs/developer_guide/api/entities/combinations.rst

    "position": "0"
   }

-This request modifies the product code of the option combination.
-It changes the amount of items in stock, the product code of the combination, and the position of the combination on the list.
+This request changes the amount of items in stock, the product code of the combination, and the position of the combination on the list.

 ============================
 Delete an Option Combination